 Elected Ohio Attorney General in 2006, Attorney Dann became a national leader in the effort to hold banks and predatory lenders accountable for victimizing homeowners.
-He initiated securities fraud claims against the creators of mortgage-backed securities, created the Save the Dream program which assists Ohio homeowners facing foreclosure, mobilized Mortgage Fraud Task Forces in Ohio’s major cities, challenged the standing of mortgage servicers to foreclose in cases to which the State of Ohio was a party, and worked with Former Ohio Chief Justice Thomas Moyer to organize over 1,200 volunteer lawyers to represent homeowners in foreclosure.
-Today, Dann is an active member of SAGE (Society of Attorneys General Emeritus) and the Democratic Attorneys General Association.
+He initiated securities fraud claims against the Wall Street speculators who created the worthless mortgage-backed securities that nearly cratered the global economy, developed and implemented the Save the Dream program which assists Ohio homeowners facing foreclosure, mobilized Mortgage Fraud Task Forces in Ohio’s major cities, challenged the standing of mortgage servicers to foreclose in cases to which the State of Ohio was a party, and worked with Former Ohio Chief Justice Thomas Moyer to recruit, organize and train more than 1,200 lawyers to represent homeowners facing foreclosure on a pro bono basis.
+Today, Dann is an active member of the Society of Attorneys General Emeritus (SAGE) and the Democratic Attorneys General Association (DAGA).

-Upon leaving office in May 2008, Dann volunteered to represent homeowners facing foreclosure.
+Upon leaving office in May 2008, Dann volunteered to represent people who were about to lose their homes.
 In the course of that work, he became convinced that many loan servicers lacked the standing necessary to foreclose on his clients.
 Motivated by the injustices he saw and recognizing that the incidence of fraudulent foreclosure practices had reached epidemic proportions in Ohio, he decided to establish The Dann Law Firm and began representing clients in every corner of the state.